 - Eggs.
 Scrambled on the side, or perhaps over easy and served on top.

 - To store.
-These waffles will stay fresh in the fridge for up to about 5 days.
-Bake the waffles as instructed.
-Once you remove them from the waffle iron, immediately place them on a cooling rack.
-Once the waffles have cooled completely, store them in a large zip-top baggie or another airtight container of your choice and place them in the refrigerator.
+Leftovers will stay fresh in the fridge for up to about 5 days.
+Cool completely, then store them in a large zip-top baggie or another airtight container of your choice and place them in the refrigerator.

 - To reheat.
-When you’re ready to enjoy the waffles, pop them in the toaster or oven at 350ºF for about 5 minutes and until they’re hot and crispy.
+When you’re ready to enjoy, pop them in the toaster or oven at 350ºF for about 5 minutes and until they’re hot and crispy.

 - To freeze.
-Bake the waffles as instructed.
-Once you remove them from the waffle iron, immediately place them on a cooling rack.
-Once the waffles have completely cooled, place them into freezer bags individually.
-Alternatively, place them in a single layer on a lined baking sheet and freeze until solid (about 1-2 hours) and then store stacks of waffles in freezer bags.
-Freeze the waffles for up to three months.
+Once they have completely cooled, place them into freezer bags individually.
+Alternatively, place them in a single layer on a lined baking sheet and freeze until solid (about 1-2 hours) and then store stacks in freezer bags.
+Freeze for up to three months.

 - To reheat.
 No need to thaw first.
 Reheat frozen waffles in a toaster or bake them for 8-12 minutes at 350°F in your preheated oven.

 more breakfast favorites

 Looking for more wonderful breakfast ideas?
 Enjoy these other delicious recipes:

 If you try this recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
 It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.